mohsinalimat/presentation_2017-04-03_AlamofireRealm/README.md

    Doctor Strange (1970-01-01 00:33:36 +0000)
 ```

 Oooops!
-Seems like the date parsing does not work (I TOLD you that we would have
+Seems like the date parsing does not work.
+I TOLD you that we would have
-fix this later!).
-Let's fix it.
+fix this...so let's fix it.

-# Step 9 - Fix date parsing
+# Step 6 - Fix date parsing

-The problem is that the API uses a different date format than the `ObjectMapper`
+The problem is that the API uses a different date format than expected.
+We will
-library expects.
-We can solve this by adding an extension for the `ObjectMapper`
-`DateTransform` class.
-Add this file to `Api/Extensions`:
+solve this with a `DateTransform` extension.
+Place it in an `Extensions` folder:

 ```
 DateTransform_Custom.swift